EMPLOYEE CANNOT SUE EMPLOYER AFTER BEING INJURED ON THE JOB – EXCEPT FOR WORKERS COMPENSATION ONLY

 There are a few exceptions to the workers’ compensation exclusive remedy provision, such as being able to sue a co-employee for gross negligence or intentional conduct – which basically then also allows a lawsuit against the employer – although successfully proving gross negligence is very difficult and rare.
 For the exclusivity provision of workers compensation to apply, an injury must arise out of the employment, must be in the course or the employment, and must not be caused by an intentional, directed assault.
 Intentional assault is more than just inadvertent reaction (e.g. quick hit) for poor performance.
 Our lawyers have handled several of these cases where the employee receives workers compensation but we also sue the employer because of gross negligence.

-Also, workers should know that although an injured employee may not be able to sue the employer or co-employee for causing an accident, the employee may be able to sue a third party (for example the manufacturer of a defective product, or another employer also at the job site, or another driver who causes a car accident and injures an employee while working – such as a pizza delivery person or mail carrier.)
+Also, workers should know that while an injured employee may not be able to sue the employer or co-employee for causing an accident, the employee may be able to sue a third party (for example the manufacturer of a defective product, or another employer also at the job site, or another driver who causes a car accident and injures an employee while working – such as a pizza delivery person or mail carrier.)
 Our injury lawyers have handled many MN cases like this.

 The laws and insurance issues can be somewhat complex after a worker suffers a workplace or on the job injury.
 If you are injured on the job and would like to discuss your rights, you are welcome to call and speak with a personal injury lawyer at our office for a free consultation.
 We will listen to you and ask you questions about your situation so we can advise you of your rights.